LeonGrund/PlatformController/README.md

 # **Space Guardian**
 &nbsp;
 #### Your spaceship broke down... collect space rocks and kryptonite to survive.
-#### Beware of the dangers: dropping platforms, space bats, blackholes...
+#### Beware of the dangers: dropping platforms, space bats, black holes...
 &nbsp;
 # Controls:
 ### **Left** and **right arrow** to ```move```